georgysavva/scany/README.md

 * Reusing structs via nesting or embedding
 * NULLs and custom types support
 * Omitted struct fields
-* Apart from structs, support for other destination types: maps, slices, etc.
+* Apart from structs, support for maps and Go primitive types as the destination.

 ## Install